 The similarities between Luzardo and Petit may not be evident on the surface.
 After all, Luzardo is a rookie who can light up the radar gun with the best of them, topping out around triple digits.
 Petit is a right-handed veteran who has never been known as a hard thrower.
 But in terms of the type of pitcher Luzardo aims to become, he sees Petit as the perfect model.

 Luzardo doesn’t want to be that flame-throwing hotshot pitcher who can’t locate.
 That’s why he was more pleased with only walking three batters than he was about striking out 16 over 12 innings in his time with the A’s in September 2019.
 Luzardo takes pride in limiting the walks, and he is always working to better command all five of his pitches—a skill that will become even more important as he’s expected to move into the A’s starting rotation and make his first Major League start next week after two relief appearances to start the season.

 Who better to learn from than Petit?
-The 35-year-old issued just 10 walks in 83 innings last season, leading all American League relievers with 1.08 walks per nine innings.
+The 35-year-old issued just 10 walks in 83 innings in 2019, leading all American League relievers with 1.08 walks per nine innings.

 “The way he pitches and sets up hitters, the way he’s smart about pitching—at the same time using his command without all the velo—that’s something that I admire and take away from him,” Luzardo said.
 “I try to command all my pitches, because if I can command with more velocity, that’s going to help me out.”